 At the dedication of the second temple as recorded in 2 Chronicles 5:13, the Bible tells us, “The trumpeters and singers were as one, to make one sound.”
 Even Robert Shaw, the greatest choral conductor of the twentieth century, said, “That’s the point of a choir or a congregation, doing the same thing together at the same time.”

 Churches today have people coming from different backgrounds and from distractions and complications of living in the twenty-first century.
 When the congregation meets, the best way to get everyone thinking together and preparing their hearts to hear the Word of God is congregational singing that is heartfelt and vibrant.
-It can also a way of reinforcing the gospel message to unsaved visitors.
+It can also provide a way of reinforcing the gospel message to unsaved visitors.

 2. It Is a Great Way to Praise the Lord